 The Sun appears North of the equator during half the year - and then South the other half of the time - because the Earth's axis keeps pointing in the same direction, while Earth itself is orbiting the Sun.
 So one day, the North end of the Earth's axis may be pointing somewhat towards the Sun; but then six months later it will be pointing away from the Sun.
-So the Sun's declination (its angular distance from the equator), as seen from Earth, varies from about 23½ degrees South to 23½ degrees North, during the year.
+So the Sun's declination (its angular distance from the equator, as seen from Earth) varies from about 23½ degrees South to 23½ degrees North, during the year.
 The equinoxes are the times when this declination is zero (i.e. the Sun is on the celestial equator, i.e. directly overhead somewhere on Earth's equator).
 The times of maximum and minimum are called 'solstices' - meaning that the Sun (its declination anyway) is 'stationary'.

 The equinoxes occur at the two points in the Earth's orbit when the Earth's axis is at right angles to the line from Sun to Earth.
 The day-length then (around March 21st and September 22nd) is almost exactly 12 hours, everywhere on Earth.
 The solstices occur when the angle between the Earth's axis and the Sun-Earth line is a minimum or maximum, around June 21st and December 21st.

 On the celestial sphere, the ecliptic plane translates into a 'great circle' - a line going right around the sphere, making a circle whose centre is at the centre of the sphere.
 In other words, seen from Earth, anything on the ecliptic plane will appear to be on a certain line on the celestial sphere - a great circle like the equator, but tilted to it at about 23½ degrees.
 The band of constellations around this line is called the zodiac.
 (The etymology is a bit uncertain; this word may derive from the idea that these constellations mostly represent various animals, or it may possibly be derived from a Sanskrit word for the 'path' of the Sun and planets).